AkramKalaee/XEvoDomain/README.md

 1. Generate an initial set of test scenarios.
 2. Execute the scenarios in CARLA.
-3. Collect their input, execution, and behavioral information.
+3. Collect input, execution, and behavioral information.
 4. Learn behavioral regions from the accumulated test data.
-5. Use the learned regions to construct the next search population.
+5. Use the learned regions to guide the next search iteration.
-6. Generate and execute new tests.
+6. Generate and execute new test scenarios.
 7. Update the behavioral knowledge with the new observations.

-This feedback loop allows the search to focus progressively on regions that are more relevant to undesirable behavior.
+This feedback loop progressively directs the search toward regions that are more relevant to undesirable behavior.

 ---